sammdec/point-cli/README.md

 First off send a nice email to marcus@minut.com to get your `client_id` & `client_secret`.
 Once you have these you can login:

 ```
-point auth
+$ point auth

 Client ID: <client_id>
-Username: <username for your point account>
+Username: <username for your Point account>
 Password: <password for your Point account>
 ```